nerdyrodent/VQGAN-CLIP/README.md

 The `download_models.sh` script is an optional way to download a number of models.
 By default, it will download just 1 model.

-See <https://github.com/CompVis/taming-transformers#overview-of-pretrained-models> for more information about pre-trained models.
+See <https://github.com/CompVis/taming-transformers#overview-of-pretrained-models> for more information about VQGAN pre-trained models, including download links.

 By default, the model .yaml and .ckpt files are expected in the `checkpoints` directory.
 See <https://github.com/CompVis/taming-transformers> for more information on datasets and models.